wallarm/product-documentation/docs/latest/api-policy-enforcement/overview.md

 ![API policy enforcement - diagram](../images/api-policies-enforcement/api-policy-enforcement-diagram.png)

+## Issues addressed by API Policy Enforcement

+Your organization may use a number of applications exposed via API and a large number of external IPs, including automation tools, trying to access them.
+It is a resource consuming task to create restrictions specifically bound to some sources, targets or behaviors.

+The API Policy Enforcement allows lowering the security effort by utilizing the positive security model - via specification it defines what is allowed, via the short set of policies it defines how to deal with all the rest.

+**As you have your API inventory exhaustively described by API specification, you can**:

+* Upload this specification to Wallarm.
+* With several clicks, set policies towards requests to API elements, not presented or contradicting the specification.

+And thus:

+* Avoid creating of specific restricting rules.
+* Avoid these rules inevitable necessary updates.
+* Never miss attacks for which a direct restricting rule is not configured.

 ## How it works

 Requests may violate your specification by different positions:

 --8<-- "../include/api-policies-enforcement/api-policies-violations.md"

-API Policy Enforcement utilizes the positive security model - via specification it defines what is allowed, via the short set of policies it defines how to deal with all the rest.
-Thus, the specific restricting rules and their inevitable necessary updates are not required which saves time and resources.
-You also never miss attacks for which a direct restricting rule is not configured.

 Note that API Policy Enforcement adds its regulation to a usual [attack detection](../about-wallarm/protecting-against-attacks.md) performed by the Wallarm node and does not replaces it, so your traffic will be checked both for the absence of the attack signs and for correspondence to your specification.